The Jon Spencer Blues Explosion: Now I Got Worry (1996–1997)

-On the afternoon of February 6, 1996, the Jon Spencer Blues Explosion recorded the album A Ass Pocket of Whiskey with R.L.
+On February 6, 1996, the Jon Spencer Blues Explosion recorded the album A Ass Pocket of Whiskey with R.L.
 Burnside and Kenny Brown at Lunati Farms in Holly Springs, Mississippi.
 A further two tracks, "Alice Mae" and "Highway 7", also recorded at Lunati Farms in February 1996, would be released on the 1997 R.L.
 Burnside album Mr Wizard.
-Both albums featured cover artwork by Derek Hess.

-The musical arrangements used on the tracks "2 Brothers" and "Tojo Told Hitler" from A Ass Pocket of Whiskey would evolve into The Jon Spencer Blues Explosion song "Cool Vee" which was released as a b-side to "2Kindsa Love".
+The musical arrangements used on the tracks "2 Brothers" and "Tojo Told Hitler" from A Ass Pocket of Whiskey would evolve into The Jon Spencer Blues Explosion song "Cool Vee". which was released as a b-side to "2Kindsa Love".
 "Have You Ever Been Lonely?" is a jam based on "Vacuum of Loneliness" originally released on the 1992 self-titled album.

 "It was pretty intimidating to go down [to Mississippi] and record with R.L. since he's such an idol of mine," says Spencer, who toured with the guitarist/singer in 1995.
 "You definitely get the feeling you're playing for him, rather than with him.
 It was pretty much the same with Rufus Thomas."

 Now I Got Worry was produced by Jon Spencer and Jim Waters and recorded at Easley Studio, Memphis; G-Son, Los Angeles; and Waterworks West, Tucson.
 These sessions were mostly between February 5 and 13, 1996 (the same time as the recording with R.L.
 Burnside).
 The album was released by Matador Records and Mute Records in October 1996 (reaching number 50 in the UK album chart) and features appearances by Thermos Malling of Doo Rag (credited with "Bang" on "2Kindsa Love"), Rufus Thomas and Money Mark and a cover version of "Fuck Shit Up" originally by Dub Narcotic Sound System with Judah Bauer on lead vocals.
-The Korean edition did not include "Fuck Shit Up" and the Japanese release featured "Get With It" and "Cool Vee" as bonus tracks.

-During this time, Matador releases were distributed by Capitol in an article about this Marc Burton, buyer for Minneapolis’ Electric Fetus, said "I think with the extra exposure he’ll get through wider distribution, Spencer could hit as big as Beck did."

-Capitol / Matador released a promo-only 7” single of five different radio promo spots.

 R.L.
-Burnside would also join The Jon Spencer Blues Explosion for the Now I Got Worry tour dates in the UK, Europe and the US in October and November 1996.
-On October 23, 1996 Lola da Musica, VPRO TV filmed both artists in a pre-show jam session at De Melkweg, Amsterdam.
-"Boogie Chillun" was later released officially on the Live Promo Video.
+Burnside joined The Jon Spencer Blues Explosion for the Now I Got Worry tour dates in the UK, Europe, and the US in October and November 1996.
+On October 23, 1996, Lola da Musica, VPRO TV filmed both artists in a pre-show jam session at De Melkweg, Amsterdam and the footage was used for a music video, "Boogie Chillun".
+On October 29, the band recorded a short live set for MTV Studios in London, selections of which were used for a music video.

-On October 29, The Jon Spencer Blues Explosion recorded a short live set for MTV Studios in London, consisting of Now I Got Worry songs and "Water Main" and "Vacuum of Loneliness".
-"Love All of Me" and the band introduction were officially released on the Live Promo Video.